Back to Basics-Homemade Focaccia Bread Recipe (Modify with Cherry Tomatoes + Bocconcini)

 • On a 43 x 30-cm (17 x 12-inch) baking sheet, pour 125 ml (½ cup) of oil.
 Add dough and spread dough on the whole surface of the sheet with your fingers, turning it a few times to cover thoroughly with oil.
 Make small cavities in dough with your fingertips.
 Let rise for 30 minutes.

 • Bake for about 25 minutes or until crust is golden brown.
-Top with sliced bocconcini for last 5 minutes of cooking.
-Let rest for 10 minutes to allow dough to absorb oil.
+Remove from oven and top with sliced bocconcini then return to oven and bake for 5 more minutes.
+Remove and let it rest for 10 minutes to allow dough to absorb oil.
 Cut and serve.

 Love this recipe?Follow @hellocreativef for even more fun party ideas!